26 Types of Thank You Emails for Your Customers in 2022

-Most businesses are missing out on ways they can reach out to their users and say “Thank you”.
+Most businesses are missing out on ways they can reach out to their users and express their gratitude by saying “Thank you.”

-An automated Thank-you email is used strategically by businesses to establish special, personal customer relationships.
+An automated thank you email is a type of auto-generated email triggered by a user’s action, which is used strategically by businesses to establish special and/or personal customer relationships.

-Depending on the type of automated Thank-you email, it is always great to hear from a business one just purchased from, subscribed to, or engaged with, in a way.
+Depending on the type of Thank you email, it is always great to hear thank you for your business from a company one just purchased from, subscribed to, or engaged with, in a way.

 Essentially, these emails increase interaction potential between businesses and customers/users/visitors, etc.

-As a result, they can help boost brand loyalty across audiences automatically, without compromising on personalization, whatsoever.
+As a result, such emails can help boost brand loyalty across audiences automatically, without compromising personalization, whatsoever.

 There are more occasions to say “Thank you” than most businesses imagine.

-In other words, automated “Thank-you emails should make up no more than 20% of a business’ overall email marketing communication.
+In other words, automated Thank you emails should make up no more than, say, 20% of a business’s overall email marketing communication.

 How many reasons to be thankful for could there be for a business, in the first place?

-That is what we asked, too, and after we did some research, this is what we dug out of our inboxes:
+That is what we asked and after some thorough research, this is what we dug out of our inboxes: